bgeneto/htmx-fastapi-template/docs/VERIFICATION_SUMMARY.md

 ## 📋 What Was Verified

-A comprehensive audit of the Alpine-FastAPI authentication system was performed, checking:
+A comprehensive audit of the fastapi-alpine-starter authentication system was performed, checking:

 1. ✅ Database models (User, LoginToken, UserRole)
 2. ✅ Configuration settings (auth, email, sessions)